$2$-polarity and algorithmic aspects of polarity variants on cograph superclasses: Introduction

 \section{Introduction}

-All graphs in this paper are finite and simple; for basic terminology not defined here we refer the reader to \cite{bondy2008}.
+All graphs in this paper are finite and simple; for basic terminology not defined here we refer the reader to the beautiful book of Bondy and Murty \cite{bondy2008}.
 For graphs $G$ and $H$, we denote that $H$ is an induced subgraph of $G$ by $H \le G$.
 Given a family of graphs $\mathcal{H}$, we say that $G$ is \textit{$\mathcal{H}$-free} if $G$ does not have induced subgraphs isomorphic to any graph $H \in \mathcal{H}$; accordingly, we say that $G$ is an \textit{$H$-free graph} if it is $\{H\}$-free.
 A property of graphs is \textit{hereditary} if it is closed under taking induced subgraphs.
 Given a hereditary property $\mathcal{P}$ of graphs, a \textit{minimal $\mathcal{P}$-obstruction} is a graph $G$ that does not have the property $\mathcal{P}$ but such that any vertex-deleted subgraph of $G$ does.